Week 1 Weigh-In, SMASH Bowls, and Rucking Forward

 • Peas

-• Not fibre but I like to add 30g of Protein Cheese (77kcal but worth it)
+• Not fibre but I like to add 30g of Protein Cheese (*77kcal- but worth it)

-Still experimenting with this side of things.
-The goal is finding combinations that:
+Still experimenting with this side of things; the goal is finding combinations that:

-• addding volume
+• add volume

-• making it crunchy
+• making it crunchier

-• keep calories low
+• while most importantly keep the calories low

 SMASH Bowls will probably evolve over the next few weeks.
 But the core idea is staying.